The Special Collections Room at Central Library

 Over the years, the library has received many valuable gifts from generous donors.
 Among them are the Shakespeare Fourth Folio, The Dove’s Bible, Joyce’s Ulysses, and the limited edition of Mary Baker Eddy’s Science and Health.
 Other books, like Sander’s Reichenbachia and Sharpe’s Paradiseidae, were bought for the reference collections.
 The other name to be remembered is that of John D. Bruckman, Collection Development Manager from 1968 until his death in 1979.
 He created the Rare Book Vault to bring together the most important rarities: he added books from the stacks which had become rare years after their original purchase; he rebound or otherwise restored the most deteriorated and deserving items, and he bought important books to fill the gaps in the California collection.
 As a result of his efforts, the library now holds nearly all titles listed in the important California bibliography The Zamorano Eighty, and many titles in Cowan’s indispensable Bibliography of the History of California.
 Bruckman did not live to see one of his dreams realized: a Rare Book Room, with adjacent stacks, and proper climate controls, where these treasures could be safely stored, exhibited, and used by the people of Los Angeles to whom they ultimately belong.

-Special Collections Beyond the Rare Books Room
+Beyond the Special Collections Room

 Top